viniarck/api-finch-doobie-zio/README.md

-## api-finch-quill-zio
+## api-finch-doobie-zio

-Proof of concept API with finch, quill and ZIO.
+Proof of concept API with finch, doobie and ZIO.